-SN4 – Television Feature: This category is intended for television feature news stories that run no more than five minutes.
+SN5 – Student TV News Long Feature: This category is intended for television feature news stories that run between 3:01 minutes but no more than 5:00 minutes.

-SN8 – Television Newscast 3 Days per Week or Less: This category is intended for live to air/tape newscasts with NO POSTPRODUCTION that air 3 or less days a week.
+SN9 – Television Newscast 3 Days per Week or Less: This category is intended for live to air/tape newscasts that air 3 or less days a week.
 Entries must have commercials/breaks cut out as well.

-SN9 – Television Newscast 4 Days or more per Week: This category is for live to air/tape newscasts with NO POSTPRODUCTION that air 4 or more days a week.
+SN10 – Television Newscast 4 Days or more per Week: This category is for live to air/tape newscasts that air 4 or more days a week.
 Entries must have commercials/breaks cut out as well.

 - The entry must have aired on a broadcast station or Internet site as noted on the entry form.

 - Individual reporting and talent entries should run between 1:30 and 5:00 minutes.
-Radio and Television Newscast entries should run between 5 and 30 minutes.
+Newscast and News Magazine entries should run between 5 and 30 minutes.

 - Shows or reports for which faculty or professionals played more than a supervisory role will not be accepted.
 Stories completed during internships are not eligible, unless completely shot, written, voiced, and edited by students.